PoojaB05/E-Commerce-End-to-End-QA-Testing-Framework/README.md

-# E-Commerce End-to-End QA Testing Portfolio
+# E-Commerce End-to-End QA Testing

 ## Project Overview
 This project demonstrates a complete end-to-end Quality Assurance workflow for a sample e-commerce application.